MKlauck/qcomp2020/scripts/README.md

 - Benchmark: A benchmark is a combination of a model, a parameter assignment, and a single property.
   Each benchmark has a unique identifier (e.g. `consensus.4-2.disagree`) consisting of the short model name, the parameter values (in the order they appear on the website), and the name of the property.
-- Invocation: An invocation is a sequence of command lines that produce the result of a single given benchmark by invocing the tool.
+- Invocation: An invocation is a sequence of command lines that produce the result of a single given benchmark by invoking the tool.
   We consider *sequences* of command lines to allow for, e.g., conversions to other formalisms before executing the actual tool.
 - Execution: An execution is the result of executing an invocation.